Breakfast banter

 DSC03449

-Early one morning, a few strangers huddled around a vendor who was cooking noodles called “Lot Cha” លតឆា during the bustle of breakfast.
+Early one morning at the market, a few strangers huddled around a vendor who was cooking noodles called “Lot Cha” លតឆា during the bustle of breakfast.
 The air was thick was humidity.

-At our corner of the table, a lady broke the news about her friend’s newborn baby who had just died.
+At one corner of the table, a lady broke the news about her friend’s newborn baby who had just died.
 The other women condoled her in hushed tones.
-The infant mortality rate in Cambodia is relatively high at 26 deaths (per 1,000 live births), compared to 6 in the USA, 2 in Japan, and 31 deaths in Bangladesh.
-This news is not uncommon.
+Sadly, this news is not uncommon.
+The infant mortality rate in Cambodia is 26 deaths (per 1,000 live births), compared to 6 in the USA, 2 in Japan, and 31 deaths in Bangladesh.

 DSC03453